-Although one burn cycle (four hours) will give you a fairly accurate hourly burn rate numerous cycles (three or four) will produce a much more accurate number.
+- Although a single burn cycle (four hours) will give you a fairly accurate hourly burn rate, multiple cycles (three or four) will produce a more accurate number.
 The first burn cycle is always a little off because the wick is not yet completely saturated with wax, color, and fragrance.